skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 >
 > But as usual, they didn't do any of the things I expected.

-Eomer talks to the captain in charge of this mining camp.
-Eomer bluffs his way though this, making the captain think that the players were sent from Fol Thron to deal with the rioting and work stoppage.
+Eomier talks to the captain in charge of this mining camp.
+Eomier bluffs his way though this, making the captain think that the players were sent from Fol Thron to deal with the rioting and work stoppage.
 This is made easier by the fact that they do have papers proclaiming them